-Her research and professional interests include affordable housing alternatives, community planning for aging, planning with Native American communities, commercial land use patterns, and the Oregon land use system.
-As a professional planner she was responsible for housing planning and policy at the county level and facilitated the development of low-income housing development and rehabilitation.
+Her current research and professional interests include affordable housing alternatives, community planning for aging, commercial land use patterns, and the Oregon land use system.
 She has worked with community development corporations in Oregon and New York in developing affordable housing and served on Portland’s Housing Advisory Committee.
 She has a particular interest in and published papers about the role of accessory apartments in providing housing choices.

-Dr. Howe has played a leadership role and organized national conferences for the American Collegiate Schools of Planning (ACSP), the primary professional organization for planning educators.
+Dr. Howe has played a leadership role and organized national conferences for the American Collegiate Schools of Planning (ACSP).
 She co-founded the Faculty Women's Interest Group and chaired the Global Perspectives Committee for ACSP.
-She also served as a regional representative on the ACSP Executive Board.
-She has also chaired and participated on numerous site visit teams for the Planning Accreditation Board (PAB), which accredits planning degree programs in the United States and Canada.
-She has served since 1998 on the Board of Trustees of the Oregon College of Oriental Medicine.
+She has also chaired and participated on numerous site visit teams for the Planning Accreditation Board (PAB).

 Dr. Howe holds a BS in Resources Management from SUNY College of Environmental Science and Forestry at Syracuse, where she was salutatorian and graduated summa cum laude; an MS in Natural Resources from the Environmental Advocacy Program at the University of Michigan; and a PhD in Urban and Regional Planning from the University of Michigan.